Generalized Fourier transform method for nonlinear anomalous diffusion equation: solving the generalized diffusion equation with generalized Fourier transform

 where $t_0=0.1$.

-As we can see, the diffusion process finally approaches the same generalized gaussian shape as in the point source case (fig. (\ref{fig:sm1})).
-This is a numerical example of what amounts to a ``generalized central limit'' behaviour in which the diffusion process will finally transform the arbitrary initial distribution to the corresponding generalized Gaussian distribution \cite{toscani2005central,schwammle2008q}.
-By comparing with the solution for normal diffusion with the same initial condition, the subdiffusion process clearly exhibits the short tail behaviour.
+As we can see, the diffusion process finally approaches the same generalized Gaussian shape as in the point source case (fig. (\ref{fig:sm1})).
+In \cite{anteneodo2006long}, it was analytically shown that the normal diffusion equation, when initialized with a generalized Gaussian distribution will asymptotically approach its final solution, i.e., a Gaussian distribution.
+Here, we present a numerical example of what amounts to the ``generalized central limit'' behaviour in which the diffusion process will finally transform the arbitrary initial distribution to the corresponding generalized Gaussian distribution \cite{toscani2005central,schwammle2008q}.
+A rigorous proof of the existence of the acctractor of the generalized Gaussian diffusion has been done \cite{kouri2017point}.
+However, as mentioned in \cite{schwammle2008q}, the diffusion procedure, initialized with different distribution, may take very long time to reach its asymptotic behaviour.
+In addition, by comparing with the solution for normal diffusion with the same initial condition, the sub-diffusion process clearly exhibits the short tail behaviour.